 The meeting will be conducted under the Motorcycling New Zealand Inc. Manual of Motorcycle Sport (please ensure you have read and understood this manual) and the following Supplementary Regulations:

-- All classes will face possible consolidation if minimum number of 6 entries are not met.
+- All classes will face possible consolidation if minimum number of 6 entries are not met 5 days before the event.
 Those racing in these consolidated classes will not accrue points.
 Trophies will not be presented for classes that have less than the minimum requirement of 6 entries per round.

 - VMCC Clubman Junior riders may not cross enter into other classes.